docpad-archive/documentation/01-start/04-begin.html.md

 ## Adding a Menu Listing for our Pages

+Remember your About page?

-Remember our About Page, wouldn't it be nice that when we list more pages, our menu updates automatically.
-It sure would be, so lets do that.
+Wouldn’t it be nice if, when you added pages, your menu updated automatically?

+It sure would. :)

 ### Updating our Layout

+Open your `default` layout (`src/layouts/default.html.eco`).

-Open up your Default Layout (`src/layouts/default.html.eco`) and before the `h1` we'll add the following:
+Before the `h1`, add the following:

 ``` erb
 <ul>